 GP at hand patients

 Due to the way IAPT services are funded and commissioned we can only accept self-referrals from people registered with a Lambeth GP.
-If you live in Lambeth and are registered with GP at hand you will need to contact GP at hand and ask for a referral to Lambeth Talking Therapies (some GPs might know it as Lambeth IAPT).
+If you live in Lambeth and are registered with ‘GP at Hand’ you will need to contact your GP and ask for a referral to Lambeth Talking Therapies (some GPs might know it as Lambeth IAPT).

 Before your assessment